-The Centers for Medicare and Medicaid Services (CMS) is releasing the 2017-2018 Medicaid Managed Care Rate Development Guide for use in setting rates for rating periods starting between July 1, 2017 and June 30, 2018 for managed care programs subject to the actuarial soundness requirements in 42 CFR §438.4.
-This rate development guide builds upon the Medicaid Managed Care Rate Development Guide effective January 1, 2017 through June 30, 2017, and the experience of states and CMS in completing rate certifications and reviews.
-The guide also incorporates the moratorium on the health insurance providers fee for 2017 from the Consolidated Appropriations Act of 2016, Title II, § 201.
+The Centers for Medicare and Medicaid Services (CMS) is releasing the 2018-2019 Medicaid Managed Care Rate Development Guide for use in setting rates for rating periods starting between July 1, 2018 and June 30, 2019 for managed care programs subject to the actuarial soundness requirements in 42 CFR §438.4.2 We acknowledge the ongoing work at CMS to complete a comprehensive review of the managed care rules, consistent with the letter from the Administrator on March 14, 2017 as well as the Informational Bulletin released on June 30, 2017, in order to prioritize beneficiary outcomes and more effective program management.
+While CMS completes that review, the regulations currently in place continue to govern the rate setting practices for Medicaid managed care plans which are outlined in this rate guide.
+This rate development guide builds upon the Medicaid Managed Care Rate Development Guide effective July 1, 2017 through June 30, 2018, and the experience of states and CMS in completing rate certifications and reviews.